Innisfallen: Literature

-It is also the subject of "The Abbot of Innisfallen.
-A Killarney Legend", a poem by William Allingham, first published in Macmillan's Magazine (August 1864).
-This was in turn set to music by Geoffrey Molyneux Palmer as The Abbot of Innisfalen, Op.
-5, for baritone, chorus and orchestra, which won the cantata prize at the 1908 Feis Ceoil in Dublin.
+Innisfallen has been referenced in Irish literary and musical works of the 19th century.
+The island is the subject of the song Sweet Innisfallen by Thomas Moore, reflecting its association with the Lakes of Killarney.
+It also features in The Abbot of Innisfallen.
+A Killarney Legend, a poem by William Allingham first published in Macmillan’s Magazine in 1864.
+The poem was later set to music by Geoffrey Molyneux Palmer as The Abbot of Innisfallen, Op.
+5, which won the cantata prize at the 1908 Feis Ceoil in Dublin.